 - 1. acupressure.

 - 2. acupuncture.

 - 3. aromatherapy.

 - 4. hypnotism.

 - 5. massage therapy except as described under Rehabilitation Services Outpatient Therapy in Section 6, Details for Covered Health Services.

+- 6. medical marijuana treatment or therapy, including but not limited to cannabinoid treatments and products such as oils, tinctures, and sprays.

-- 2. rolfing (holistic tissue massage).
+- 7. rolfing (holistic tissue massage).

-- 3. art therapy, music therapy, dance therapy, horseback therapy, wilderness experience therapy and other forms of alternative treatment as defined by the National Center for Complementary and Alternative Medicine (NCCAM) of the National Institutes of Health.
+- 8. art therapy, music therapy, dance therapy, horseback therapy, wilderness experience therapy and other forms of alternative treatment as defined by the National Center for Complementary and Alternative Medicine (NCCAM) of the National Institutes of Health.
 This exclusion does not apply to Chiropractic Treatment and non-manipulative osteopathic care for which Benefits are provided as described in Section 6, Details for Covered Health Services.